litestar-org/litestar/docs/usage/0-the-starlite-app.md

 INFO severity or above will be logged by it.
 We also defined it, so it will log using the `LoggingConfig` default console handler, which will emit logging messages to _sys.stderr_.

 You do not need to use `LoggingConfig` to set up logging.
-This is completely decoupled from StarLite itself, and you are free to use whatever solution you want for this (e.g. [loguru](https://github.com/Delgan/loguru)).
+This is completely decoupled from Starlite itself, and you are free to use whatever solution you want for this (e.g. [loguru](https://github.com/Delgan/loguru)).
 Still, if you do setup up logging - then the on_startup hook is a good place to do so.